Lilies (TV series): 6. "The Release"

 Iris and Ruby discovers May's pregnancy and do not react well.
 Panicking, May visits the Brazendales, wanting money for a termination.
 They refuse but worried about what May will do, Madeleine threatens to have her charged if she harms the baby.
 May ignores her and tries to induce a miscarriage but asks Iris and Ruby for help when feeling ill, so the baby isn't harmed.
 Ruby receives a letter from Marianne Parkes.
 She condemns corsets, believing them vile and unnecessary, and invites Ruby to a debate.
 She invites Ruby to a picnic, drawing her into their intellectual circle.
 They advocate reproductive rights for women and vegetarianism amongst other things.
 Iris and May see Ruby is becoming a snob and warn her to be careful but she releases the pigs kept by the butcher on an allotment, damaging other allotments.
 Ruby admits what she has done and is ordered to pay compensation and work on the damaged allotments.
 Joseph, the butcher, is impressed by Ruby's spirit and they become friends.

-Ruby is horrified when she learns her new friends believe in sterilising people they deem unfit to reproduce - particularly girls that have illegitimate children - so she rejects them.
+Ruby is horrified when she learns her new friends believe in sterilising people they deem unfit to reproduce – particularly girls that have illegitimate children and she rejects them.
 She promises to support May and helps her hide her condition.
 Iris supports May too after Father Melia reminds her that May needs support, not condemnation.